 Formerly on the Open Source Initiative Board of Directors, she served as President of the Board.
 She is a Debian Developer and a delegate on the Community Team, doing Code of Conduct enforcement.
 She was previously active on the Outreach Team, organizing participation in internship programs like Outreachy and Google Summer of Code.
 In her capacity as a GNOME Foundation member, she serves on the Code of Conduct Committee.

 M. de Blanc co-wrote the Declaration of Digital Autonomy with Karen M. Sandler.
-She has conducted a number of independent research projects, which she has written about and spoken on at conferences.
-Topics include: language use, tone, and profanity on mailing lists; the division of labor across demographics; and social issues like disability rights, algorithmic bias and racism, and Internet of Things devices and intimate partner violence, harassment, and stalking.
+As a writer and speaker she has addressed popular, technical, and academic audiences on topics including: language use, tone, and profanity on mailing lists; the division of labor across demographics; and social issues like disability rights, algorithmic bias and racism, dating, and Internet of Things devices and intimate partner violence, harassment, and stalking.

 M. de Blanc is a graduate student in Bioethics at the Global School of Public Health at New York University.
 She received her undergraduate training in History and Philosophy of Science and Asian Studies at the University of Pittsburgh.